-After breakfast, we set off for Göttweig, a working Benedictine abbey and a Baroque architecture masterpiece, and had an impressive ceiling fresco in its stairwell, one of the largest in the world.
+After breakfast, we set off for Göttweig, a working Benedictine abbey, and a Baroque architecture masterpiece.
+An impressive ceiling fresco greeted us as we entered the abbey, one of the largest in the world.
 The monastery owns many of the vineyards along the Danube.

-After everyone was back on the boat, we then cruised leisurely through the captivating Wachau Valley, a UNESCO World Heritage Site, enjoying the views of attractive towns and castle ruins along the way.
+After everyone was back on the boat, we cruised leisurely through the captivating Wachau Valley, a UNESCO World Heritage Site, enjoying the views of quaint towns and castle ruins along the way.

 Next on our route was Vienna, Austria’s capital that lies in the country’s east on the Danube River.
 The city’s artistic and intellectual fame was shaped by some of its famous residents that included Mozart, Beethoven, and Sigmund Freud.

 Our cruise included a city tour that took us along the Ringstrasse, which replaced the city walls in the mid-19th century.
-We also visited and viewed some of the city’s baroque architecture, which included the world-famous Opera House, St. Stephen’s Cathedral and Hofburg Palace.
-After lunch at the boat, we joined an optional tour that visited Schönbrunn Palace, the Habsburgs’ summer residence, and admired as the “Versailles of Vienna.”
+We also visited and viewed some of the city’s baroque architecture, which included the world-famous Opera House, St. Stephen’s Cathedral, and Hofburg Palace.
+After a quick lunch at the boat, we joined an optional tour that visited Schönbrunn Palace, the Habsburgs’ summer residence, and considered the “Versailles of Vienna.”

-Our disembarkation post was Budapest, Hungary’s capital.
+Our disembarkation port was Budapest, Hungary’s capital.
 Its two districts, the hilly Buda and the flat Pest sit on both sides of the River Danube, connected by the 19th-century Chain Bridge.

 Included in our cruise was a morning panoramic tour of the city.
 It started in Pest, the modern district of the city admiring the various buildings and taking a lot of the Hungarian history courtesy of our guide.
 We then crossed the Danube and explored the traditional Buda side before we returned to the boat for a refreshing lunch.

-Viking’s Romantic Danube lived up to if not exceeded our expectations of it being one of the top Danube river cruises.
-This 8-day cruise took us to 3 countries (Germany, Austria, Hungary) that included metropolitan centers, quaint villages, and beautiful countryside.
-Each port of call along the Danube afforded us a unique experience.
+Viking’s Romantic Danube exceeded our expectations of it being one of the top Danube river cruises.
+This 8-day cruise took us to 3 countries (Germany, Austria, Hungary) that included metropolitan centers, quaint villages, and beautiful countrysides, with each port of call offering a unique experience.

-This post provided you a preview of the historical sites we saw and the local and regional culture we uncovered along the way.
-Look out for our other posts that will provide more on them.
-In the meantime, if you have insights or comment on this topic, may we invite you to leave them through the comments section below.
+Look out for our succeeding posts that will provide more details on each destination.
+Meanwhile, if you have insights or comment on this topic, we invite you to leave them through the comments section below.